5 Ways BSMW is Achieving More Sustainable Metal Fabrication Practices

 Waste Reduction & Packaging Optimization

-BSMW’s employees play a vital role in the company’s sustainability efforts, helping to implement comprehensive recycling programs to reduce waste.
-The primary focus of these efforts is on recycling metal waste.
-All scrap metal is carefully separated and sold for recycling.
-In 2022, BSMW recycled an impressive 615,843.2 pounds of carbon steel, 145,895 pounds of stainless steel, and 26,620 pounds of aluminum, for a total of 788,358.2 pounds of recycled metal!
+BSMW’s employees play a vital role in the company’s sustainability efforts, participating in comprehensive recycling programs.
+The primary focus of these efforts is metal waste recycling.
+All scrap metal is carefully separated and sold for reuse.
+In 2022 alone, BSMW recycled an impressive 615,843.2 pounds of carbon steel, 145,895 pounds of stainless steel, and 26,620 pounds of aluminum, for a total of 788,358.2 pounds of recycled metal!
 Additionally, the majority of the company’s palletizing uses wood, which is reusable.
 BSMW also works to reduce its use of non-biodegradable packing materials, such as expanded foam, whenever possible.

 To reduce plastic waste generated at its facility, BSMW installed four bottle filling stations.
 The dispensers feature a counter that keeps track how many bottles each station has saved.
 The company has kept more than 100K bottles out of landfills!
 Just one employee switching to a reusable water bottle has the potential to save an average of 156 plastic bottles annually.